 Effects on plant:

-Bud rot starts by destroying the interior of the buds, turning them into a mushy, grey mess.
+Bud rot starts by destroying the interior of the buds, turning them into a mushy brown and grey mess.
 It can spread rapidly, wiping out entire crops if not addressed quickly.

 How to identify:

-The first signs include browning or wilting leaves around the bud.
+The first signs include small dark dots on the buds and browning or wilting leaves around the bud.
 Upon closer inspection, the bud’s interior will reveal a grey, mouldy centre.
-Regularly checking buds, especially in dense plants, is crucial for early detection.
+Regularly checking buds, especially in dense plants during the final 4 weeks of flowering, is crucial for early detection.

 How to treat:

-Remove infected buds immediately to prevent further spread.
-Use fungicides labelled for Botrytis control and improve air circulation and ventilation in the grow space.
+Remove infected buds immediately using a clean pair of scissors and gloves to prevent further spread.
+Use fungicides labeled for Botrytis control and improve air circulation and ventilation in the grow space.
 Reduce humidity and avoid overhead watering.
+Removing the infected cola and ensuring air flow has improved will usually stop Botrytis from spreading.

 Cladosporium